blechschmidt/massdns/README.md

 Also note that other branches than master should not be used in production at all.

 ## Development
-MassDNS support the development of minimalistic custom modules.
+MassDNS supports the development of minimalistic custom modules.
 An example module supporting binary output can be found within the folder `modules`.
 The example module has to be built separately by running `make`.
 Please note that the module interfaces are not stable yet and are subject to change during further development of MassDNS.